danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 2. Right now the *Langton's Ant* program is more about representing the world of an ant through abstraction, such as limited cell color, as well as only being able to move in four directions and turn 90°.
 Rethink the rules that have been implemented.
 Can you try changing the existing rules or adding new rules so that the ant behaves differently?
 (Recall what you have changed in the previous exercise on *10 PRINT*.)

-3. It is clear that simulating and abstracting real world systems, such as animal life, biological processes, smart cities[^Smart], procedural operations, is one of the applications of generative art or cellular automaton.
-However, what we want to focus in this chapter is not so much the end result, but more on the generative process in itself with the focus on rules and agency, in which the programmer will lose some kinds of control to the system so as to allow the program to emerge over time or what Matius Watz[^Watz] might suggests as "autonomy is the ultimate goal".
-So, let's discuss the following questions:
+3. It is clear that in simulating and abstracting living systems — such as the complex behaviour of insects — there is a focus on emergent and generative process over end-result.
+In terms of creative process this allows us to think about how rules and instructions can produce complexity and other forms of control and agency.
+Let's discuss the following questions:
-- What are systems and processes?
-Can you think of and describe different systems in the world that exhibit orders and chaos?
+- Can you think of and describe other systems and processes that exhibit emergent behaviour?
-- How would you understand autonomy is the end goal with the focus beyond the end product?
+- How would you understand autonomy and agency in this context?[^Watz]
-- What is the role of rules and software as material, and do you consider the machine as a co-author in generative and automatic systems?
+- To what extent do you consider the machine to be an active agent in generative and autonomous systems?
+What are the implications for wider culture?

 ## While()